gilbertrios/gilbertrios/README.md

 # About Me

-- ☁️ Cloud platform engineer with 8+ years building cloud infrastructure, PaaS, DevOps solutions, and production APIs.
+- ☁️ Senior Cloud Engineer with 8+ years building cloud infrastructure, PaaS, DevOps solutions, and production APIs.
 I specialize in Azure App Services, .NET development, Terraform IaC, GitHub Actions, and creating shared tooling that accelerates development teams.
 Expert in blue-green deployments, automated testing, and observability.
 Always exploring new ways to improve system reliability and developer experience.
 - 🌱 I’m currently learning AI basics
 - 📫 How to reach me: gilbertrios@hotmail.com
 - ⚡ Interesting fact: I had the honor of participating in the 2001 New York City Marathon, which took place just weeks after September 11th.
 It was a powerful demonstration of the city's resilience and spirit!